elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/current_outline.md

 - Elm Setup
   • Introduction to Brunch and Phoenix assets.
   • Configuring Phoenix to work with Elm.
-- Elm Single Page Application
+- Elm Application
-  • Converting HTML to Elm code.
+  • Initial introduction to creating an Elm application.
+  • Breaking up code into small, pure functions.
+- Elm Maybe
-  • Intro to the Elm Architecture.
+  • Introduction to the concept of Maybe in Elm.
 - Elm and JSON APIs
   • Reading JSON API data from Phoenix.
   • Decoding JSON and working with game data in Elm.